 - Plug one end of the ethernet cable into a free port on your router, and the other end into the ethernet port on the USB Ethernet Adapter.

-- Connect the USB end of the adapter to any of the USB ports on the USB hub.
+- Connect the USB end of the adapter to the Lightning to Camera connection.

-- Lastly, plug the Lightning end of the adapter into your iPad.
+- Plug the Lightning end of the adapter into your iPad.